On discrete integrable equations with convex variational principles

-\begin{definition} A \textit{strip} in $\cG$ is a path of faces of the graph, such that two successive faces share an edge and the strip leaves a face in the opposite edge where it enters it.
-Moreover, we assume that strips have maximal length, i.e., there are no strips containing it apart from itself. \end{definition}
+\begin{definition} A \textit{strip} in a planar quad-graph $\cG$ is a path on its dual such that two successive faces share an edge and the strip leaves a face in the opposite edge where it enters it.
+Moreover, strips are assumed to have maximal length, i.e., there are no strips containing it apart from itself. \end{definition}